Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Collective analysis of galaxies in the sample

 \subsection{Grouping of galaxies based on the observed signatures of extended shocks: prevalence of shocks in the sample}

 As we noticed in Sect.\,\ref{sec:common_features_seen_across_sample}, the individual examinations of each galaxy (presented in Appendix\,\ref{sec:notes-on-galaxies}) reveal similar patterns in several cases.
-This allowed us to classify the galaxies into five distinct categories, based on the extended shock signatures identified from their diagnostic maps.
+This allowed us to classify the galaxies into four distinct categories, based on the extended shock signatures identified from their diagnostic maps.
 We further refer to this classification as the \textit{kinematic category}.

-The first kinematic category is defined as \textit{\textbf{coherent shocks}}.
-Galaxies in this category exhibit compelling, extended shock signatures that span coherently -- either straight or spiralling inward -- over large distances into the inner parsecs regions, typically characterised by high residual velocities or significant velocity differences (e.g., Fig.\,\ref{fig:NGC5248_NGC1433} left panel).
-We classified 8 galaxies in our sample as having coherent shocks: IC2051, NGC\,1097, NGC\,1566, NGC3489, NGC\,4303, NGC\,4321, NGC\,4643 and NGC\,5248.
+The first kinematic category is defined as \textit{\textbf{extended shocks}}.
+Galaxies in this category exhibit compelling shock signatures that extend over large distances into the inner parsec regions and are characterised by high residual velocities or significant velocity differences.
+These extended shock signatures can appear as coherent continuous structures, spanning inward either in a straight (see e.g., NGC\,4941 in Fig.\,\ref{fig:Sample_extended_structures_perturbed_galaxies_residualvel}) or spiralling pattern (see e.g., NGC\,5248 in Fig.\,\ref{fig:Sample_extended_structures_perturbed_galaxies_residualvel}), or as more discontinuous structures that nevertheless remain consistent with extended shocks.
+In some galaxies, these structures can be traced continuously over large scales, while in others they appear more fragmented, possibly due to strong local activity disrupting the propagation of the shocks.
+Even in such cases, they are still characterised by high residual velocities and/or large velocity differences, and often follow the continuous dust patterns that can be associated with loci of shock compression.
+We classified 12 galaxies in our sample as showing extended shocks: IC\,2051, NGC\,289, NGC\,1097, NGC\,1433, NGC\,1566, NGC\,3351, NGC\,3489, NGC\,4303, NGC\,4321, NGC\,4643, NGC\,5248 and NGC\,7513.

-The second category is defined as \textbf{\textit{broken shocks}}.
-Galaxies in this category exhibit structures of extended shocks.
-However, unlike the structures observed in the former kinematic category, these structures appear rather discontinuous, possibly due to strong local activities disrupting the propagation of the shocks (e.g., Fig.\,\ref{fig:NGC5248_NGC1433} right panel).
-These structures are characterised by high residual velocity or/and velocity difference values, also typically following the continuous dust patterns which can be associated with loci of shock compression.
-We classified 3 galaxies in our sample as having broken shocks: NGC\,289, NGC\,1433 and NGC\,3351.
+The second category is \textbf{\textit{extended shocks and outflows}}.
+Although galaxies in this category exhibit extended shock signatures along their bar, within the innermost regions the kinematics are obscured by strong outflows from AGNs, preventing the tracing of shock signatures to the nucleus (see e.g., NGC\,613 in Fig.\,\ref{fig:Sample_extended_structures_perturbed_galaxies_residualvel}).
+We classified 3 galaxies in our sample under this category: NGC\,613, NGC\,4941 and NGC7177.